federicotdn/verb/README.md

 As opposed to requests sent with the `verb-send-request-on-point-*` commands, requests sent with Babel will block Emacs until they are complete.
 There's a configurable timeout for this, see the `verb-babel-timeout` variable for more details.

 **Note:** When Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
-This means that any attributes defined in lower-level headings will be brought over and potentially overriden by the current source block's.
-The request specifications in the lower-level headings may be defined in Babel source blocks as well; Verb will read them anyways.
+This means that any attributes defined in parent headings will be brought over and potentially overriden by the current source block's.
+The request specifications in the parent headings may be defined in Babel source blocks as well, Verb will read them anyways.
 In other words, you can freely mix between regular request specifications and request specification written inside Babel source blocks within the hierarchy.

 **Note:** The heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.